vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 $\forall \mathbf{x} \in \mathbb{B}(\hat{\mathbf{x}}, \epsilon)\;.\;\text{robust}(f(\mathbf{x}))$.
 It turns out that adversarial training determines the definition of $\text{robust}$ to be
 $|f(\mathbf{x}) - f(\hat{\mathbf{x}})| \leq \delta$.

+### Adversarial training

+Now we can explain further the mechanism that drives adversarial training.
+We can use a variant of gradient descent, called **projected gradient descent**, to _maximise_ loss in order to find worst-case perturbations.
+We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by _projecting_ those perturbations that escape the $\epsilon$-ball back inside.
+Our new training objective, due to Madry et al. [-@madry2017towards], becomes:

+$$\min_\theta\bigg[\max_{x:|x-\hat x|\le\epsilon} \mathcal{L}(x, y) \bigg]$$

+In other words, we want to find the perturbation $x$ that is within $\epsilon$-distance of the data point $\hat x$ that produces the _largest_ loss (the worst-case perturbation).
+Then, we aim to find the optimisation parameters $\theta$ which _minimises_ this loss value.

-# Beyond $\epsilon$-Balls
+## Beyond $\epsilon$-Balls
 In the previous chapter, we learnt how to prove properties of neural networks, with a specific focus on $\epsilon$-ball robustness.
 It is of course nice that we can prove this property is true for a given neural network, but as we have seen above, it is not novel to be able to train for it; this can be done with relative ease simply by using adversarial training.

 However, something that adversarial training cannot do is teach a network to abide by _any arbitrary logical property_.
 This is where Vehicle comes in: we can define arbitrary properties in our specifications, and use Vehicle's built-in functionality to compile these into a loss function to train a neural network.
 We can escape the world of $\epsilon$-balls and train our networks to satisfy any property we may desire.
 Nonetheless, $\epsilon$-ball robustness is a useful and intuitive property to understand, and we will continue to use it for our running example throughout the rest of this section,  as well as in the exercises at the end.

-Before we explore exactly how we train a network on logical properties in practice, those uninitiated into the cults of machine learning and logic may appreciate some theoretical background of how this is possible.
-This we cover in the following few sections.

-# Adversarial training

-Here we can explain further the mechanism that drives adversarial training.
-We can use a variant of gradient descent, called **projected gradient descent**, to _maximise_ loss in order to find worst-case perturbations.
-We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by _projecting_ those perturbations that escape the $\epsilon$-ball back inside.
-Our new training objective, due to Madry et al. [-@madry2017towards], becomes:

-$$\min_\theta\bigg[\max_{x:|x-\hat x|\le\epsilon} \mathcal{L}(x, y) \bigg]$$

-In other words, we want to find the perturbation $x$ that is within $\epsilon$-distance of the data point $\hat x$ that produces the _largest_ loss (the worst-case perturbation).
-Then, we aim to find the optimisation parameters $\theta$ which _minimises_ this loss value.

 # Logical Loss Functions
 Traditional loss functions aim to minimise _task loss_.
 However, a neural network's performance on a given task is not necessarily correlated with the likelihood that it satisfies logical properties such as robustness.
 Let us recall our initial question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_ Given what we now know about adversarial training and loss functions, we can reframe this question: _how can we train a network to abide by any arbitrary logical property?_